Simple Guide to Viewing the Space Station

 Finally, a word about using Apps on smartphones and tablets.
 A quick search for apps called something like “ISS tracker” or “Satellite tracker” or just “Space station” on the apps stores for both iOS and Android operating systems will show you there are lots to choose from.
 Like the website, the one I recommend above all others is the “Heavens Above” app, because it is the easiest to use and most reliable.

-Ok, that’s it.
-Good luck, let us know if you see it – and don’t forget to give Major Tim a wave!
+OK, that’s it.
+Good luck, let us know if you see it – and don’t forget to give the astronauts a wave!

 |Other articles of interest:|